 held_out_accuracy = accuracy_score(y_test, test_predictions)

-print(f"scikit-learn {sklearn.__version__}")
+print(f"scikit-learn: {sklearn.__version__}")

 print(f"evaluated candidates: {candidate_count}")

-print(f"total fits: {candidate_count * search.n_splits_}")
+print(f"cross-validation fits: {candidate_count * search.n_splits_}")

 print(f"best parameters: {search.best_params_}")